brunoroque06/brunoroque06.github.io/_pages/code-mastery.md

 ## Functional Programming

 - Contrary to imperative programming, functional programming is characterized by variable immutability, higher order functions (functions that can receive functions as inputs and/or return functions as outputs), and recursion instead of imperative loops (`for`, `while`).
-- It is stateless, which makes easy the exploitation of parallelism.
+- It is stateless, which makes it easy the exploitation of parallelism.
 - Substitution model reduces expressions to a value, as long as these expressions have no side effects.
 It is formalized in the &#955;-calculus, which is the foundation for functional programming.
 An example of a side effect is the following expression: `number++`, which can not be expressed by the substitution model.
 There are 2 evaluation strategies:
   1. Call-by-value: evaluate operations, and then functions.
 It has the advantage of evaluating every function argument only once;
   2. Call-by-name: evaluate functions, and then operations.
 This way a function argument is not evaluated if the corresponding parameter is unused in the evaluation of the function body.